AriaFallah/WebpackTutorial/part1/README.md

 climax of our tutorial.

 Just in case you haven't already: do `npm run dev`, and navigate to `http://localhost:8080`.
 Setting up that dev server with hot reloading wasn't for show.
-Every single time you save while editing your any part of your project the browser will reload to show your changes.
+Every single time you save while editing any part of your project, the browser will reload to show your changes.

 We are also going to require a npm package just to demonstrate how you can use them in your frontend now.